-Our farm mostly survived the Holiday Tree Farm Fire in Oregon, now we get back to work.
+Our farm predominately survived the Holiday Tree Farm Fire in Oregon, here’s what happens next

 Last June we made a post, The Second Life of an Abandoned Tree Field, telling you about a project we had been undertaking to turn an abandoned tree field into a supply of specialty trees and wreath materials.
 Never could we have predicted what fate had in store for that field.

 In 2017 when Mark Rohlfs first decided to tackle the field we call Old Fern Flat he looked at an overgrown tree field and saw potential.
 Those trees turned into one of our most popular trees, Natural Style Noble Fir.
 Looking at this picture from a customer, it’s easy to see why they were so coveted.
 A lot of space, sturdy, and majestic, the popularity of these trees grew every year.
 At Santa & Sons here in Oregon we were putting a lot of work into cleaning up these trees, getting ready to have an ample supply of them at our Van Nuys lot.
 Nevertheless, 2020 of course, had other plans.

 Mid September came and forest fires ripped though most of Oregon and the rest of the West Coast.
 Including the areas directly surrounding out fields.
 While we are very lucky with how little we lost in the fires, the biggest loss of trees we suffered was in the fields dubbed, Old and New Fern Flats.
 Old Fern, home of the Natural Noble Firs and adjacent to New Fern, an acreage we had just freshly planted.
 Thousands of seedlings, hundreds of man hours, all gone in a matter of days.
 Once we were able to safely get back into our fields, there was only one thing to do, begin the process of starting over.